-Here at IQST we have two main research directions: (1) quantum coherence and quantum interface in the electro-and optomechanical systems, and (2) Superconducting circuit quantum electrodynamics (CQED).
+Here at IQST we have two main research directions: (1) quantum coherence and quantum interface in the electro-and optomechanical systems, (2) Superconducting circuit quantum electrodynamics (CQED), and (3) quantum sensing and imaging.

 (1) Electro-optomechanical systems